Your emergency fund money and where to put it.

 Me: where is my emergency fund?

 The remaining 20% is in Maxmyinterest.com.
-I already have a decent taxable brokerage account with TFP that I can sell and get access to the cash, so I don’t need to add any more into that for an emergency fund.
+I already have a decent taxable brokerage account with a TFP that I can sell and get access to the cash, so I don’t need to add any more into that for an emergency fund.

 Wrapping this up.